Wonderful Weekend Wanders 500 Rai Floating Resort, Khao Sok, Thailand

 Thailand is the land of drop-dead gorgeous hotels and resorts.
 500 Rai Floating Resort wasn’t the most luxurious hotel stay we’ve ever had, but it might be one of the most luxurious stays you will find on the lake.
 It was our most memorable stay of 2022 in an utterly breathtaking way.

-Disclaimer: Little Wandering Wren was an invited guest of 500 Rai Floating Resort, all thoughts and opinions are my own.
+Disclaimer: Little Wandering Wren was an invited guest of 500 Rai Floating Resort.
+All thoughts and opinions are my own.

-For more in Southern Thailand see:
+For more in Southern Thailand, see:

 Sharing is caring!